-- Issuer: document-based evaluation of ENGIE's ESG performance, controversies and capacity to mitigate these risks. - Issuance: analysis of the coherence between the Green Bond framework and ENGIE's strategy and commitments, and document-based evaluation of the Green Bond framework, including: - analysis of the process for categorisation and selection of projects eligible to the use of proceeds, and the process for evaluation of their environmental and social risks and impacts - assessment of reporting systems dedicated to information, monitoring and control related to fund allocation, to management and impacts of financed projects.
+- Issuer: document-based evaluation of the sustainability profile of ENGIE, including: - ▶ ESG performance, assessed in March 2017 through the complete process of rating and benchmark developed by Vigeo Eiris Rating.
+Of note, ENGIE commits to provide an updated sustainability rating to investors shortly in 2018. - ▶ ESG controversies' management and capacity to mitigate these risks, assessed at the hereby due diligence date. - Issuance: analysis of the coherence between the Green Bond framework and ENGIE's strategy and commitments, and document-based evaluation of the Green Bond framework, including: - analysis of the process for categorisation and selection of projects eligible to the use of proceeds, and the process for evaluation of their environmental and social risks and impacts - assessment of reporting systems dedicated to information, monitoring and control related to fund allocation, to management and impacts of financed projects.

 Vigeo Eiris' sources of information are gathered from our rating database, from ENGIE, press content providers and stakeholders.
-Vigeo Eiris has carried out its due diligence from the 6th of March to the 10th of March 2017, complemented by interviews with involved managers.
+Vigeo Eiris provided this updated opinion as of date of delivery, based on its previous due diligence on ENGIE's Green Bond framework carried out from March 6, 2017 to March 10, 2017.

-We were able to access to some appropriate documents and to meet some solicited people.
-We consider that the provided information enable us to establish our opinions with a limited level of assurance on their completeness, precision and reliability.
+We were able to access to some appropriate documents.
+We consider that the provided information enables us to establish our opinions with a limited level of assurance on their completeness, precision and reliability.